hider/libgdx-slf4j-logger/README.md

 An implementation of `com.badlogic.gdx.ApplicationLogger` which uses SLF4J API to log messages by libGDX application log methods, like `Gdx.app.log`, `Gdx.app.error` and `Gdx.app.debug`.

 ## Usage
-First, add the GitHub Packages repository (`https://maven.pkg.github.com/hider/libgdx-slf4j-logger`) and `io.github.hider:libgdx-slf4j-logger:1.0.0` dependency to your project.
+First, add the JitPack repository (`https://jitpack.io`) and `io.github.hider:libgdx-slf4j-logger:1.0.0` dependency to your project.
 Then, add an SLF4J binding like `org.slf4j:slf4j-simple:1.7.36` as a runtime dependency.
 Finally, set `Slf4jApplicationLogger` as logger of the `com.badlogic.gdx.Application` instance.
 Requires Java 11 or newer.